 Coffee is a natural stimulant, so it’s wise not to consume this substance within a few hours of going to bed.
 Coffee accelerates your cardiac rhythm, increases your state of alertness and concentration, and contracts your brain’s blood vessels – all reactions that complicate the process of relaxing and drifting off to sleep.
 This can leave you feeling anxious and on edge, and is a common culprit of insomnia, so switch to decaf for at least four to five hours before bedtime, or better yet, switch to a gentle herbal tea blend instead.

-So, if you have trouble quieting your mind for sleep, then download a meditation app or search on YouTube for a night-time sequence.
+If you have trouble quieting your mind for sleep, then download a meditation app or search on YouTube for a night-time sequence.
 Just ten minutes is often enough to send you off into the land of nod, no tossing and turning necessary.
+There are also apps like ShutEye.ai, which uses AI to monitor and enhance sleep patterns and can offer much-needed support to those suffering from poor sleep quality.

 The bottom line